ankit-jn/terraform-aws-vpc/README.md

 ## Examples

-Refer [Configuration Examples](https://github.com/arjstack/terraform-aws-examples/tree/main/aws-vpc) for VPC Provisioning
+Refer [Configuration Examples](https://github.com/arjstack/terraform-aws-examples/tree/main/aws-vpc) to get an idea of effectively utilizing this module for VPC Provisioning

 ## Inputs